3rdGen-Media/CoreTransport/README.md

 ## Usage

-The general process for establishing and consuming from connections using CTransport and its wrapper interface libraries is the same:
+The general pattern for establishing and consuming from client connections using CTransport and its wrapper interface libraries is the same:

 1. Create a connection + cursor pool
 2. Create queues for async + non-blocking socket operations (CTKernelQueue)